 The #[prop]

 macro is used to define the properties (Props) of a component.
-For custom components, we need to use the #[prop]
+We need to use the #[prop]

 macro to declare properties so that they can be assigned when the component is instantiated.